pingforhelp/BCA/docs/computer-sci/computer-fundamentals/CO&NWunit-2.md

 # Types of Computers
 Computer are generally classified by speed, memory size and power consumption
 - Micro computer: It is based on microprocessor chip as CPU.
 This is smallest category of Digital Computer.
-- Personal computer: It is a small, relatively inexpensive computer designed for an individual's user.
-- Desktop computers: A computer that is used for home application and small office work, is Desktop computer.
-In this type of computer, monitor is put on the top of computer and it is broad and low.
-While in tower computer, CPU cases are tall and narrow.
-In our general life we interact with Desktop Computer.
-- Minicomputer: A multi-user computer capable of supporting up to hundreds of users simultaneously.
+- Mini Computer: A multi-user computer capable of supporting up to hundreds of users simultaneously.
 These computers are bigger in size and costlier than Microcomputers.
 Minicomputers are used in universities and big organisations.
 - Mainframe computer: A mainframe computer is a very large computer capable of handling and processing very large amounts of data quickly.
 These are used by large institutions, such as government agencies and large corporations.
 - Supercomputers Or High Performance Computer (HPC): A supercomputer is typically used for scientific and engineering applications that must handle very large databases.
 It is an extremely fast computer that can perform hundreds of millions of instructions per second.
 The speed of the supercomputer are measured by FLOPS (Floating point operations per second)